rafaelsoteldosilva/marvel-front/README.md

 It defines the global theme that will be used by styled components

-The global styles that will be applied to the whole user interface:
+It also defines the global styles that will be applied to the whole user interface:

 ```jsx
 export const GlobalStyles = createGlobalStyle`